Tim-Jackins/git-lessons/engineering/1_hello_git.md

   * No single point of failure.
 If you are using Git to collaborate, everyone on your team has a full backup of the entire project.
 * Version Control
-  * Git tracks all the changes your make to all your files so you don't have too!
-This makes reverting easy and losing files hard.
+  * Git remembers the history of all your files so you don't have to!
+    This makes reverting to previous versions easy and losing files hard.

 Git should probably already be installed on your raspberry pi.
 Type `git --version` in your terminal and if it returns a version number higher than 1.7.10, you're set!